omyllymaki/solvers/README.md

 **GD solvers**

 Solves f(x,L) = s using Gradient descent as optimization method.
 Function f is given by user.
-Class GDSolver provides general GD solver with some default behaviour.
-Behaviour can be easily modified by inheriting the class and implementing corresponding protected methods.
-E.g. GDLinearSolver inherits GDSolver and implements custom learning rate update and objective function.

 **EA solvers**

 Solves f(x,L) = s using evolutionary algorithm as optimization method.
 Function f is given by user.
-Class EASolver provides general EA solver with some default behaviour.
-Behaviour can be easily modified by inheriting the class and implementing corresponding protected methods.

 ## Dependencies